-UAE Government secures top rankings in global indicators
+UAE government secures top rankings in global indicators

 Emirati government is number one globally when it comes to the absence of bureaucracy index.

-The UAE Government has ranked among the top worldwide in specific indicators.
-The government scores high in global development indicators.
+The UAE Government has been ranked among the top worldwide in specific indicators.

-According to the annual competitiveness book issued by the International Institute for Administrative Development, the Emirati government is number one globally when it comes to the absence of bureaucracy index.
-It is second in the ability of a government policy to adapt.
+The country ranked first globally on the ‘Absence of Bureaucracy’ and second on the ‘Adaptability of Government Policy’ indicators, in the IMD World Competitiveness Yearbook.

-In the Global Competitiveness Report issued by the World Economic Forum, the UAE Government is number three when it comes to government’s response to change; and fourth in long-term vision.
+The UAE Government also ranked third on the ‘Government Responsiveness to Change’ and fourth on the ‘Government Long-term Vision’ indicators, according to the Global Competitiveness Report issued by the World Economic Forum (WEF).

 -